Vidharth/Language-Technology-Project-Text-Summarization/README.md

 # Language Technology Project | University of Groningen

+This project was done as a part of the course Language Technology Project in the University of Groningen

+The main contributors are: Hari Vidharth, Ashwin Vaidya, Nadir Al Hamzi

 In this project we compare three summarization models on the WikiHow dataset.

 Each of the model is uses a different embedding to encode the sentences.
 The results are compared and presented in the report.